anyaevostinar/SymbulationEmp/DEV-README.md

 ## Tests to write
 * (with Data interval at 50) When parasites absent, hosts do NOT 7k-8k in Tasks file, when parasites present, hosts drop down below 7k by update 5000
+* Something also with the spatial structure results probably?